Donekulda/fve_installer_reminder/README.md

 flutter pub get
 ```

+3. Upload the db_structure.sqk into the database

-3. Configure credentials in the app settings
+4. Configure credentials in the app settings

-4. Check config files in lib/core/config
+5. Check config files in lib/core/config

-5. Run the app:
+6. Run the app:
 ```bash
 flutter run
 ```